Editor’s Note: Originally published on Apr. 2, 2020, updated on Feb. 2, 2023.

 Before You Set Up an Amazon Selling Account

-You can start selling on Amazon right away if you wish.
+You can start selling on Amazon right away, if you wish.
 But before you do, make sure you know the rules.
-There are selling policies, guidelines, and a code of conduct to adhere to.
-Luckily, there’s a whole new website now that teaches people how to sell on Amazon, complete with a list of best practices for sellers and a brief selling guide.
+There are selling policies, guidelines, a code of conduct, and a business solutions agreement to adhere to.
+You should also start thinking about fees, fulfillment, and these 10 hidden costs.

 - A list of options for your seller name and a memorable password.

 - Your address, applicant name, or company name and corporate designation (LLP, Inc., etc.).

 - Email address and valid phone number for verification purposes.